5 Reasons Why You Should Spend at Least 20% of Your Time on Recruiting

 Without the right talent, you’ll waste time.
 You’ll be busy with performance discussions, one-on-ones, and meetings about why your reps are not hitting their goals.

 You can prevent the externalities that come with bad sales hires by tenacious recruiting.
-You’ll have to take an active role in recruiting.
+Of course, you’ll have to take an active role in recruiting.
 And do what you must to get the best people on your team.
 It’s much easier to recruit average reps than the top 10% for a reason.

 #2: Hiring the right people is transformative.